 Even if you are a new graduate who hasn’t started working yet, do remember that you will need to communicate effectively to pass through your interview stage.
 So I hope that you find these tips useful as well.

-Generally, I hope you all find these tips useful.
-If you have any other suggestion not listed, please feel free to make a comment or suggestion.
+If you have any other suggestion not listed, please feel free to leave a comment or suggestion.
 Don’t forget to subscribe to the blog to get updated on recent posts.